 The word rhubarb comes from the Latin expression reuburbarum, which literally means "barbarous root", since this plant was introduced into the Roman world by foreign peoples, coming from Asia.

 The green, fruity note of rhubarb is difficult to define, being characterized by an ambivalence between a sweet side and a sour one.
 The same ambivalence can be found at a visual level in the shades of its leaves, which range from a very bright red to light green.

-- 250 g of rhubarb
+- 30 ml of rhubarb juice

-- 125 g of strawberries
+- fresh strawberries